 Shoe stretchers are hardly anything new.
-But I have never heard of anyone using them specifically on bike shoes.
-I thought it might help the fit of some of my shoes and I have had good results, so I want to share it here.
+But I have never heard of anyone using them on bike shoes.
+I thought it might help the fit of some of my shoes.
+I tried it and I had good results, so I want to share it here.

 So here it is:

 A few notes: This is a nicer model with no plastic bits.
 After reading a few reviews I decided to spring a few more bucks and get the nicer stretcher.
 I have not been disappointed.
 With the nicer model you only get one and it works left or right.
 Unless you are in a hurry to stretch your shoes I see no reason to get a pair.
 I allowed stretching to go 12 hours so.
 I just timed it so I was not without shoes.
 Those metal knobs can be moved to the different holes corresponding to where you are getting hot spots.
 I stretched my tightest shoes twice with the knobs moved to different positions.